 Long-term use of sleeping medications

 The question of long-term hypnotic treatment is one of the more controversial areas in psychopharmacology.
 It has long been stated that sleeping medication should not be used long-term for the treatment of insomnia.
-This was the consensus view of the panel of a 1983 National Institute of Health (NIH, 1983) Consensus Conference on the medication treatment of insomnia, which became a guideline for clinical practice in the US and later the UK Committee on Safety of Medicines and the Royal College of Psychiatrists both recommended only short-term use.
+This was the consensus view of the panel of a 1983 National Institute of Health (NIH, 1983) Consensus Conference on the medication treatment of insomnia, which became a guideline for clinical practice in the US, and later the UK Committee on Safety of Medicines and the Royal College of Psychiatrists both recommended only short-term use.
 While it was appreciated that benzodiazepine hypnotic agents had a favourable risk-benefit ratio and were first-line agents for insomnia management, all these reports expressed concerns about the risks of physical dependence and recommended their use should be limited to periods of 2-3 weeks.
-This view was not based on data demonstrating an unfavourable transition in the risk- benefit ratio after 2-3 weeks of treatment, but appears to have been because no substantive placebo-controlled trials of hypnotics had been carried out for longer than a few weeks.
 Despite the recommendation for treatment with hypnotic drugs being only 2-4 weeks, many millions of patients worldwide remain on long term treatment (Balter & Uhlenhuth, 1992; Ishigooka et al, 1999; Mellinger et al, 1985; Ohayon et al, 1999).

-The reasons for long term use are complicated and difficult to research but are probably similar to those which affect understanding of long term benzodiazepine treatment in anxiety disorders.
-We do not know the proportions of long term users that have continuing insomnia requiring daily drug treatment, or who do not need the drug at all, or who are afraid to try discontinuing because of fear or experience of rebound insomnia.
+The reasons for longer term use are complicated and difficult to research but are probably similar to those which affect understanding of longer term benzodiazepine treatment in patients with anxiety disorders.
+We do not know the proportions of longer term users that have continuing insomnia requiring daily drug treatment, or who do not need the drug at all, or who are afraid to try discontinuing because of fear or experience of rebound insomnia.
 In one study where people were successful in discontinuing benzodiazepine hypnotics, a follow up after 2 years revealed approximately 40% had resumed regular use (Morin et al, 2005a;Belanger et al, 2005), which suggests some people have enduring problems with sleep which benefit from treatment.
 Insomnia may have some similarities with depression, in that both represent long-term disorders in which maintenance treatment may be needed in many patients (Jindal et al, 2004).
 A related issue is whether early intervention at the onset of insomnia might reduce the likelihood of it persisting.
-There is very little evidence available on this and it must be seen as a research priority.

 Placebo-controlled trials of treatment for durations longer than 3 weeks that can more definitely assess safety and efficacy, and determine whether dependence phenomena occur have been undertaken.
 Trials of nightly dosing for up to 12 months duration suggest that tolerance and withdrawal do not generally occur with some hypnotics: zolpidem (1 study of 12 months and one of 8 months duration) eszopiclone (2 studies of 6-months duration); ramelteon (a 6- month study with outcome assessed with polysomnography (PSG) but not self report); and temazepam (a 2-month study) (Bastien et al, 2003;Krystal et al, 2003;Mayer et al, 2009;Morin et al, 1999;Walsh et al, 2007)Roehrs 2011,.
 Others agents have not been studied for longer durations.
 The available evidence does not suggest there is an unfavourable risk/benefit transition at 3-4 weeks for any agent.